Guide

 Main categories include:

-• Software and technology: Provide cloud infrastructure, development tools, cybersecurity, and SaaS solutions.
+• Software and technology: provide cloud infrastructure, development tools, cybersecurity, and software as a service (SaaS) solutions.
 For example, Xero and HubSpot.

-More B2B business is moving online.
+The B2B e-commerce market is growing at a rapid pace.
 According to a McKinsey report, 71% of businesses now offer e-commerce, with online sales accounting for 34% of revenue.
-Digital platforms help you automate orders, simplify procurement, and improve efficiency.
+Buyers increasingly expect the same convenience they get from consumer shopping: self-service portals, real-time pricing, and fast fulfilment.

 Why B2B matters: key benefits